 - 4. What inequality have you observed between the parts of the two triangles? - 5.
 Make a conjecture about the inequality between the included angles and opposite sides of the two triangles.
 Use longer than or shorter than.
-"If two sides of one triangle are congruent to two sides of another triangle, but the included angle of the first triangle is larger than the included angle of the second, then the third side of the first triangle.
+"If two sides of one triangle are congruent to two sides of another triangle, but the included angle of the first triangle is larger than the included angle of the second, then the third side of the first triangle is the third side of the second triangle.